VaclavRut/actor-amazon-crawler/README.md

 ### Asin crawling
 One of the features is to get price offers for a list of ASINs, if this what you need, you can specify the ASINs on the input with combination of countries to get results for.
-Keep in mind that if you specify asins on the input, keywords search will be skipped, those functions can't be combined in one run.
 ```
 "asins": [{
       "asin":"B07JG7DS1T",